Chiropractic

 Prime regions for a back problem are the face, the temporo-mandibular joint, the atlanto-occipital joint, the lower neck, the wither, the thoraco-lumbar junction, the lumbo-sacral junction, the sacro-iliac joint and the tail.
 Shoulder lameness can originate in a lower neck problem, in some cases and can respond to chiropractic treatment.
 Hind limb lameness can arise from the lumbar spine and can respond to chiropractic manipulation.

-We do not sedate patients for manipulation, since we believe it will both alter their response and mask their reaction from us, neither of which is desirable.
+N.B.: We do not sedate patients for manipulation, since we believe it will both alter their response and mask their reaction from us, neither of which is desirable.
+Sedation also deprives the body of the natural protection of muscle tone and responses, leading to the possibility of muscle, ligament, joint or bone injury.
 This is quite apart from any risk of toxicity or adverse reaction to the drug used.
+We find that horses relax so much during treatment that sedation is not even to be considered.

 Acupuncture and chiropractic manipulation can be mutually enhancing, so we integrate them at the AVMC, in all cases that receive acupuncture.